openshift-service-mesh/sail-operator/docs/ossm/injection/README.md

 ### Injection
 In order to take advantage of all of Istio’s features, pods in the mesh must be running an Istio sidecar proxy.

 The following sections describe automatic Istio sidecar injection in the pod’s namespace.
-Manual injection using the `istioctl` command is not supported by OpenShift Service Mesh 3.
+Manual injection using the `istioctl` command is not supported by OpenShift Service Mesh.

 When enabled in a pod’s namespace, automatic injection injects the proxy configuration at pod creation time using an admission controller.